faisalahmed11/sunnyside-agency-landing-page-solution/README.md

 ## Overview

 This is a practice based front end project, can be completed with vanilla HTML, CSS and js or using frameworks.
-This project is about building a simple responsive order-summary-component. with some user interactions like hovering and, clicking links.
-Images of Product, favicon and icons are given, more importantly the finial design is also given.
+This project is about building a simple responsive stats-preview-card-component. header-image for desktop and mobile, favicon and icons are given, more importantly the finial design is also given.

 ### Screenshot